-On the Curved Treadmill, there is no risk of setting too high a speed and then not maintaining it permanently.
-As soon as you slow down or stop, the treadmill also slows down.
+There is no risk of setting too high a speed on the Curved Treadmill and then not maintaining it permanently.
+As soon as you slow down or stop, your shaped treadmill also slows down.
 You can control the running speed yourself at any time.
-To change the pace, you can also use your body position on the running surface: If you step forward on the “curve”, the pace increases.
+To change the pace, you can also use your body position on the running surface: If you step forward on the “curve,” the pace increases.
 If you want to slow down, switch to the rear area of the running surface.
 Also, you can hold on to the handlebars to “slow down” your speed.

 Natural running feeling

 On a curved treadmill, you will experience a pleasant, natural running feeling.
-No adjustments are necessary; the treadmill is powered solely by your muscle power and reacts immediately to changes in pace – just like running free.
+No adjustments are necessary; your shaped treadmill is powered solely by your muscle power and reacts immediately to changes in pace – just like running free.

 Treadmill training on the Curved Treadmill challenges the whole body.
 Because there is no motor, the rotors generate more energy for the drive.
 Studies show that the calorie consumption on a Curved Treadmill is up to 30% higher than on a classic treadmill with the same training time.
 The “curved” shape also demands more muscles – similar to setting a slight incline on a traditional treadmill.

 Curved Treadmills have an ecological advantage: they work entirely without electricity because they don’t have a motor.
 That saves energy and protects the environment.
 Batteries are only required for the small display.
-Due to the independence from a power source, the treadmills can be set up freely in the room and without annoying cables.
+Due to the independence from a power source, the curved belt manual treadmill can be set up freely in the room and without annoying cables.

 Low maintenance & quiet

-Hardly any technology and an abrasion-free slat deck mean that the treadmill hardly needs any maintenance.
+Hardly any technology and an abrasion-free slat deck mean that the curved belt manual treadmill hardly needs maintenance.
 Due to the lack of a motor, the treadmill is also particularly quiet.